GaloisInc/swanky/README.md

 oblivious transfer.
 In particular, `scuttlebutt` provides the following:

 * `AbstractChannel`, which provides a trait for a read/write communication channel.
-The library also includes two implementations of said trait:
+The library also includes several implementations of said trait:
-  `Channel` for your basic channel needs, and `TrackChannel` for additionally recording the number of bytes read/written to the channel.
+  `Channel` for your basic channel needs, `TrackChannel` for additionally recording the number of bytes read/written to the channel, and `SyncChannel` for a channel that supports the `Send` and `Sync` traits.
 * `Aes128` and `Aes256`, which provide AES encryption capabilities using AES-NI.
 * `AesHash`, which provides correlation-robust hash functions based on fixed-key AES (cf. <https://eprint.iacr.org/2019/074>).